All Episodes

 They cannot win the White House pursuing the Hispanic vote.

-And yet this is the singular belief the establishment has.
+And yet, this is the singular belief the establishment has.

 They can't win unless they get the Hispanic vote.

-Because they are losing the support of other demographic groups in the process.
+The truth is, they're never going to get enough of it to win because they are losing the support of other demographic groups in the process.

-And that base that they need to win is exactly what Donald Trump, two years later, is tapping into.
+And that base that they need to win is exactly what Donald Trump two years later is tapping into.

 And this is what has them so under.

-Even if it meant being in the wilderness of defeat for a couple seconds.
+Even if it meant being in the wilderness of defeat for a couple psyches, they would do it.

 For whatever reasons that they don't like conservatives, for whatever reason they don't like Christian voters, whatever it is, they would do it.